8 Signs Of Prostate Cancer

 - Frequent urges to urinate, especially at night

-- Difficulty starting urination or holding it back
+- Difficulty starting urination or stopping mid-stream

 - Weak or interrupted urinary flow